Red Skelton: Television (1951–1970)

-Skelton was unable to work in television until the end of his 1951 MGM movie contract; a renegotiation to extend the pact provided permission after that point.
+Skelton was unable to work in television until the end of his 1951 MGM movie contract; in renegotiating to extend that pact MGM agreed to allow him to go on the air, but only on or after September 30, 1951.
 On May 4, 1951, he signed a contract for television with NBC; Procter and Gamble was his sponsor.
 He said he would be performing the same characters on television that he had been doing on radio.
-The MGM agreement with Skelton for television performances did not allow him to go on the air before September 30, 1951.

-His television debut, The Red Skelton Show, premiered on that date: At the end of his opening monolog, two men backstage grabbed his ankles from behind the set curtain, hauling him offstage face down.
+His television debut, The Red Skelton Show, premiered on September 30, 1951.
+At the end of his opening monolog, two men backstage grabbed his ankles from behind the set curtain, hauling him offstage face down.
 (Note: The comedic hard knocks took their toll; before Skelton had reached the age of 40, he needed leg braces and a cane for the cartilage that was destroyed in both of his knees.)
 A 1943 instrumental hit by David Rose, called "Holiday for Strings", became Skelton's TV theme song.
 The move to television allowed him to create two nonhuman characters, seagulls Gertrude and Heathcliffe, which he performed while the pair were flying by, tucking his thumbs under his arms to represent wings and shaping his hat to look like a bird's bill.
 He patterned his meek, henpecked television character of George Appleby after his radio character, J. Newton Numbskull, who had similar characteristics.
 (Note: After the death of Richard, Skelton performed the George Appleby character wearing his son's eyeglasses.)
 His "Freddie the Freeloader" clown was introduced on the program in 1952, with Skelton copying his father's makeup for the character.
 (He learned how to duplicate his father's makeup and perform his routines through his mother's recollections.)
 A ritual was established for the end of every program, with Skelton's shy, boyish wave and words of "Good night and may God bless."
 (Note: Skelton's original sign-off phrase was "God bless".
 When he came to believe it appeared he was commanding something of God, he added the word "may" to the sign-off.
 In a 1978 interview, Skelton was asked about his frequent use of the phrase.
-His answer was "I say "may God bless" to people because I want them to find the same happiness I've found.
+His answer was "I say 'may God bless' to people because I want them to find the same happiness I've found.
 After all, God is good."
 In 1982, he was being interviewed in Wilmington, North Carolina, and declined a cameraman's request for a posed shot of him waving and saying the phrase.
 Skelton's explanation was that he felt doing it in this way would make it not genuine.
 "I don't use it as a gimmick.
 I mean it from the bottom of my heart.")